Last Updated on May 5, 2020 by hungryoungwoman

 Garnish with chopped coriander leaves and onions

-Other ingredient options: You can swap fresh cream for evaporated milk.
+Other ingredient options: Most methi chicken recipes do not use evaporated milk, however, to make this keto-friendly you can swap fresh cream for evaporated milk.
 The amount you want to be using is about 5-6 tablespoons.
+I always use this brand of heavy cream for cooking as it comes in a tetra pack that can easily be stored in the refrigerator.

-Do you have a dish centered around Methi?
+Do you have a dish centered around Methi (fenugreek)?
 Let me know what you prepare using it.

 Until then, happy eating! xx

-If you like this, you may like: Indian Style Chicken Marinade
+If you like this, you may like: Thai Green Curry